tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 Before invoking `Commit`, Tendermint locks the mempool and flushes the mempool connection.
-This ensures that no new messages will be received on the mempool connection.
-This provides an opportunity to safely update all four connection states to the latest committed state at once.
+This ensures that no new messages will be received on the mempool connection during this processing step, providing a good opportunity to safely update all four connection states to the latest committed state at once.

 When `Commit` completes, it unlocks the mempool.